Python for Financial Markets

-This practical two-day course will show attendees how to code in Python, making them familiar with basic concepts such as data structures and the Python standard library.
+This online course will show attendees how to code in Python, making them familiar with basic concepts such as data structures and the Python standard library.

 Further sessions will discuss how to conduct data analysis using libraries such as Pandas, for dealing with time series, as well as Scikit-learn for machine learning.
 Attendees will be shown how to download market data from sources including Bloomberg and Quandl.

 The course will provide many use cases, including how to backtest trading strategies in Python, how to create web dashboards for financial analysis and also creating Excel add-ins using Python.

 The course will take place over four days with technical content compressed into 90-minute interactive sessions.
 It is recommended that participants use laptops with Anaconda Python already installed.

 What will you learn?

 - The basic concepts in Python and the standard Python library

 - Using data analysis libraries like Pandas and NumPy, as well as visualisation libraries and an introduction to machine learning with Scikit-learn

 - How to access market data in Python from many sources including Blomberg and Quandl